-You can either take it as a day to day itinerary or take little day trips from Ubud based on which area you want to visit.
-Some places in this Ubud itinerary are strictly in Ubud while others are day trips that can be done from Ubud.
+You can either take it as a day-to-day itinerary or take little day trips from Ubud based on which area you want to visit.
+Some places in this Ubud itinerary are strictly in Ubud, while others are day trips that can be done from Ubud.

 Day 1:Top Local Ubud Sights